 The Times Square New Year's Eve Ball descends from a flagpole at the top of One Times Square.
 It can best be seen along Broadway, from 43rd Street to 50th Street, and along Seventh Avenue, as far north as 59th Street.

 On December 31, the New York Police Department will begin closing down access to Times Square starting at 43rd Street and Broadway, and moving north as revelers arrive.
 The exact times that these blocks close to pedestrian and vehicular traffic will depend on when the revelers begin arriving.
 It is likely that there will be no vehicular traffic on either Broadway or Seventh Avenue as of approximately 3:00 p.m.
-Vehicles will most likely have difficulty traveling across town after 6:00 p.m. above 42nd Street, as far north as 59th Street.
+Vehicles will most likely have difficulty traveling across town after 3:00 p.m. or earlier above 42nd Street and as far north as 59th Street.
 If you are planning to come to Times Square and join in the festivities, you are advised to enter from Sixth or Eighth Avenue.
-Your chance of getting a viewing spot near the Ball (at Broadway & 43rd Street) increases the earlier you arrive.
+Your chance of getting a viewing spot near the Ball increases the earlier you arrive.
 The blocks will be closed off as they fill up northward, street-by-street, as the police deem necessary.

 The earlier you arrive, the better your view and the closer you will be to the action.
 The sound system is set up in the Bowtie area (where Broadway and Seventh Avenue cross), and the video screens on One Times Square (where the Ball is lowered) are easily visible.
 There are additional screens set up throughout the event.